nautobot/nautobot-app-secrets-providers/docs/admin/providers/onepassword_setup.md

 You must create a Service Account for the 1Password vault/vaults you are trying to access.
 You can follow the [Getting Started with Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/) to assist with creating the Service Account.

-!!! note
-    The Service Account token needs to have access to the Vault that it is configured for.
-Per 1Password policy "You can't grant a service account access to your built-in Personal, Private, or Employee vault, or your default Shared vault."
+> **Important** The Service Account token needs to have access to the Vault that it is configured for.
+Per 1Password policy, "You can't grant a service account access to your built-in Personal, Private, or Employee vault, or your default Shared vault."

 ## Configuration